basicishot/bus-client/README.md

 # Bus Client

-Bus Client is a **feature-packed** mod menu for Gorilla Tag copies, built by me, [**circuit**](https://github.com/basicishot).
+Bus Client is a **feature-packed** mod menu for Gorilla Tag copies, built by crimson and seamus.
 Whether you just want mods, are a developer, or anything inbetween, this menu has you covered.
 Designed to be **as useful as possible**, it includes a variety of features and options that let you customize your modding experience to your heart's content.

 > Why settle for boring when you can have *stupidly* good?